Cosmos-it/k8s-commands/README.md

 - Kompose: For Exporting from docker with compose
 - Helm: For Large application management

-## Creating a cluster:
+## Creating a cluster

-When creating a cluster from an image, you will need to use the run command.
+When creating a cluster from an image, you can also use the run command.

 - `kubectl run give-name-of-cluster --image repo-name/image-name:latest`